 - PC name: Enter the IP address of your Windows cell.

-- User name: Enter
+- User name: Enter the appropriate username.

 To mount a directory on your local machine as a drive in the Windows cell, perform the following steps: